danthomsen42/doorzzaQueue/README.md

       c.
 The app will be able to force a user to log out, to rearange the queue order, and update the user's availabilty/status
       d.
 The app can permanently remove/disable a driver's account.

-  2. A Web based app with a simple interface
+  2. A mobile web based app with a simple interface
       a.
 For the drivers to use to update their availability/status
       b.
 For drivers to log in/out as being available for deliveries.